Frank Sinatra: Personal life

-Sinatra had three children, Nancy (born 1940), Frank Jr. (1944–2016) and Tina (born 1948), with his first wife, Nancy Sinatra (née Barbato, 1917–2018), to whom he was married from 1939 to 1951.
+Sinatra was married to Nancy (née Barbato) from 1939 to 1951.
+They had three children: Nancy (born 1940), Frank Jr. (1944–2016) and Tina (born 1948).

-Sinatra had met Barbato in Long Branch, New Jersey in the summer of 1934, while working as a lifeguard.
-He agreed to marry her after an incident at "The Rustic Cabin" which led to his arrest.
-Sinatra had numerous extramarital affairs, and gossip magazines published details of affairs with women including Marilyn Maxwell, Lana Turner, and Joi Lansing.
+Sinatra met Barbato in Long Branch, New Jersey, in summer 1934 while working as a lifeguard.
+He agreed to marry her after an incident at "The Rustic Cabin" that led to his arrest.
+Sinatra had numerous extramarital affairs, and gossip magazines published details of affairs with women including Marilyn Maxwell, Lana Turner and Joi Lansing.

 Sinatra was married to Hollywood actress Ava Gardner from 1951 to 1957.
 It was a turbulent marriage with many well-publicized fights and altercations.
 The couple formally announced their separation on October 29, 1953, through MGM.
 Gardner filed for divorce in June 1954, at a time when she was dating matador Luis Miguel Dominguín, but the divorce was not settled until 1957.
-Sinatra continued to feel very strongly for her, and they remained friends for life.
-He was still dealing with her finances in 1976.
+Sinatra continued to feel very strongly for her, and they remained lifelong friends.

+In 1957, Sinatra moved to a home in Rancho Mirage, California, called The Compound.

 Sinatra reportedly broke off engagements to Lauren Bacall in 1958 and Juliet Prowse in 1962.
-He was also romantically linked to Pat Sheehan, Vikki Dougan, and Kipp Hamilton.
-He married Mia Farrow on July 19, 1966, a short marriage that ended with divorce in Mexico in August 1968.
-They remained close friends for life, and in a 2013 interview Farrow said that Sinatra might be the father of her son Ronan Farrow (born 1987).
+He was romantically linked to Marilyn Monroe, Pat Sheehan, Vikki Dougan, and Kipp Hamilton.
+Sinatra and Mia Farrow were married on July 19, 1966, and the couple divorced in August 1968.
+They remained close friends for life, and in a 2013 interview, Farrow said that Sinatra might be the father of her son, Ronan Farrow (born 1987).
 In a 2015 CBS Sunday Morning interview, Nancy Sinatra dismissed the claim as "nonsense".
+She said that her father had a vasectomy years before Farrow's birth.

 Sinatra was married to Barbara Marx from 1976 until his death.
-The couple married on July 11, 1976, at Sunnylands, in Rancho Mirage, California, the estate of media magnate Walter Annenberg.
+They got married on July 11, 1976, at Sunnylands, in Rancho Mirage, California, the estate of media magnate Walter Annenberg.

-Sinatra was close friends with Jilly Rizzo, songwriter Jimmy Van Heusen, golfer Ken Venturi, comedian Pat Henry and baseball manager Leo Durocher.
-In his spare time, he enjoyed listening to classical music and attended concerts when he could.
-He swam daily in the Pacific Ocean, finding it to be therapeutic and giving him much-needed solitude.
-He often played golf with Venturi at the course in Palm Springs, where he lived, and liked painting, reading, and building model railways.
+Sinatra was close friends with Jilly Rizzo, songwriter Jimmy Van Heusen, golfer Ken Venturi, comedian Pat Henry, comedian Don Rickles, baseball manager Leo Durocher, and president John F. Kennedy (for whom he organized an inaugural ball with Peter Lawford).
+In his spare time, Sinatra enjoyed listening to classical music.
+He swam daily in the Pacific Ocean.
+Sinatra often played golf with Venturi at the course in Palm Springs, where he lived in the house Twin Palms he had commissioned from E. Stewart Williams in 1947 Sinatra liked painting, reading, and building model railways.

-Though Sinatra was critical of the Church on numerous occasions and had a pantheistic, Einstein-like view of God in his earlier life, he was inducted into the Catholic Sovereign Military Order of Malta in 1976, and he turned to Catholicism for healing after his mother died in a plane crash in 1977.
+Although Sinatra was critical of the church on numerous occasions and had a pantheistic, Einstein-like view of God in his earlier life, Sinatra was inducted into the Catholic Sovereign Military Order of Malta in 1976, and turned to Catholicism for healing after his mother died in a plane crash in 1977.
 He died as a practicing Catholic and had a Catholic burial.